Takeover Radio

-Takeover Radio is a community radio station broadcasting on FM to Leicester and online.
-It also has a sister station, that broadcasts to the Ashfield district in Nottinghamshire.
+Takeover Radio is a community radio station broadcasting on FM to the Ashfield district in Nottinghamshire.
 Takeover Radio specialises in helping children gain experience and direct participative involvement in radio broadcasting.

 Created in 1996, it enjoyed several years output as a programme format on short-term temporary licence stations.
 Takeover Radio's first full-time broadcasting output was achieved with the award of one of the first 15 licensed UK Pilot Access Radio stations by the (then) UK Radio Authority in 2001.
 This was followed by the grant of a Community Radio licence by the now current UK Government regulator Ofcom in 2005.

 History

-Takeover Radio is the first station in the UK that gives children editorial control over their programmes and allows them to present the shows live.
+Takeover Radio was the first station in the UK that gives children editorial control over their programmes and allows them to present the shows live.

 The concept of Takeover Radio started in September 1996 when three children took over a Saturday night slot on a temporary radio station in Market Harborough, Leicestershire called 'Valley FM'.
 The station was run under the (then) Radio Authority format of a Restricted Service Licence (RSL) for short term broadcasts.

-In July 2001, Charity status by the Charity's Commission took place and Takeover Radio was chosen to be one of only 15 radio stations to trial the new Access Radio project for the Radio Authority.
+In July 2001, Charity status by the Charity's Commission took place and Takeover Radio was chosen to be one of only 15 radio stations to trial the new ccess Radio project for the Radio Authority.